A Whirlwind Day in Windhoek – Touring Namibia’s Capital

 After passing by the historic train station and the Windhoek Brewery (sadly no time to sample on this day in Windhoek tour) we made our way back to the airport to collect a rental car.
 Although our day in Windhoek was short we were satisfied with what we covered.
 Besides, everyone that we talked to about touring Windhoek said the real beauty of it is getting out of town – which is exactly what we were doing next.

-Thoughts on this short Day in Windhoek?
+thoughts on this short Day in Windhoek?

 Let’s hear it!